tanjoven/lagncrash-ctf-writeups/readme.md

 Reading through the bkcrack's readme and `bkcrack -h` to properly understand the program and arguments to put in, I managed to get it to work:

+The format of the command is:
+`bkcrack -C encrypted_zip -c encrypted_file -P unencrypted_zip -p plaintext_file`

+You first specify the `encrypted_zip` (`Desktop.zip`) and `unencrypted_zip` (`brute_force.zip`).
+Using the zip files (assuming the compression algorithm is the same) ensures that both of them are compressed, so the only difference is that one is encrypted and one isn't.
+Then, specify which files in the zips are the ciphertext and plaintext.
+For this challenge, we are comparing the `readme.txt` file (same name in both of the zips), so we will use that as the `encrypted_file` and `plaintext_file`.

 ```
 C:\Users\User\Documents\temp\brute_force>bkcrack -C Desktop.zip -c readme.txt -P brute_force.zip -p readme.txt
 bkcrack 1.0.0 - 2020-11-11